shivamdubey2310/CSV_Streams_into_Delta_lake/README.md

 - **Checkpoints**: Monitor progress in `checkpointDir/`
 - **Delta Log**: Transaction logs in `Delta_lake/*//_delta_log/`
 - **Logs**: Application logs are saved in `logs/schema_{folder_num}.log`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).